aws-samples/aws-iot-binary-payload-decoding-with-dotnet-lambda/README.md

 -	AWS CLI & CDK
 -	AWS IAM User with enough privileges to interact with AWS IoT Core and create the CDK stack.
 -	.NET 6.0 SDK (to run the simulator)
+-	Docker (it's used by the CDK app to build the Lambda)

 # Getting started